edkaya/llm-vs-rag-peer-reviews/README.md

 **Repository**: [https://github.com/UKPLab/nlpeer](https://github.com/UKPLab/nlpeer)

-After downloading the dataset, create a folder called `dataset` in the root folder of this repository, and put all the data listed under `/data` folder of the nlpeer dataset you freshly downloaded.
+After downloading the dataset, create a folder called `dataset` in the root of this repository, and put all the data listed under `/data` folder of the nlpeer dataset you freshly downloaded into the folder `dataset`.

 ## Installation